Editorial guide

 Full context before the next step

 This page is written for readers who want a useful answer before downloading an app.
-"How to choose a small face yoga step for screen-heavy workdays" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: screen heavy workdays" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for screen-heavy workdays", the reader is usually trying to reduce uncertainty.
-In a skincare routine that already has enough steps, "How to choose a small face yoga step for screen-heavy workdays" is usually a practical decision rather than a promise hunt.
+For "Small step: screen heavy workdays", the reader is usually trying to reduce uncertainty.
+In a skincare routine that already has enough steps, "Small step: screen heavy workdays" is usually a practical decision rather than a promise hunt.
 The reader is trying to keep progress notes useful without turning them into self-critique, so the first move should be observable: treat reminders as support rather than a score.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for screen-heavy workdays", the article has done its job.
-If.
+If that choice makes the next session easier to repeat for "Small step: screen heavy workdays", the article has done its job.
+If "Small step: screen heavy workdays" only creates more searching, pause before adding another routine.
+Orena can support the.

 Section 2